Intermediate Wheatgrass

 Best Use: Hay, grazing, erosion control, steep slopes, embankment stabilization.

-Adaptation: Good choice in droughty areas, but prefers 12” or more of rainfall.
+Adaptation: The perennial wheatgrass is a good choice in droughty areas but prefers 12” or more of rainfall.
 Prefers loamy or clay-textured soils; performs poorly on wet, poorly drained soils

 Management: Establishes quickly.
 Begin grazing or harvest at 10-12”, maintaining 6” stubble and allowing for regrowth before next harvest.
 Slow re-growth following cutting: best adapted to single-cut haying situations